2004durgesh/TuneHub/README.md

 ## Download the App 📥

 You can download the latest version of the app from the [Releases](https://github.com/2004durgesh/TuneHub/releases/) page.

-<span style='color:#ef4444;font-weight:bold'> ⚠️⚠️⚠️Please note that this project may discontinue in the future due to react-native-ytdl URL issues.⚠️⚠️</span>
+# ⚠️Please note that this project may discontinue in the future due to react-native-ytdl URL issues.⚠️

 Happy listening! 🎶